Accessibility

 Whilst we have made progress in this area, there is still work to be done.

-For example, we recognise that Black, Asian and Minority Ethnic (BAME) people, as well as disabled people, are currently heavily underrepresented in leadership roles in the cultural sector in the UK.
+For example, we recognise that people of the Global Majority, as well as disabled people, are currently heavily underrepresented in leadership roles in the cultural sector in the UK.

 In devising and delivering our programme, we commit to pro-actively creating opportunities for diversity, equality and inclusion issues to be discussed and tackled.
 In curating content and resources on the Clore Leadership website, we commit to providing spaces for content focused specifically on diversity, equality and inclusion to be made freely available to website users, as well as pro-actively seeking out related content to publish and profile on the site.